-BPC outlines the barriers to the integration of clinical health and social services, and issues recommendations to eliminate those barriers for the Medicare-only population.
+BPC examines barriers to the integration of clinical health care and mental health services, and identifies policy options for consideration in advancing integration.